athoune/services-graph/README.md

 Service-graph
 =============

-Manage your architecture as a graph.
+Manage your network architecture as a graph.

 Licence
 -------